-Machine Learning is broadly classified into three types namely Supervised Learning, Unsupervised Learning, and Reinforcement Learning.
-Reinforcement learning is still new and under rapid development so let’s just ignore that in this article and deep dive into Supervised and Unsupervised Learning.
+Machine Learning is broadly classified into three types, namely Supervised Learning, Unsupervised Learning, and Reinforcement Learning.
+Reinforcement learning is still new and under rapid development, so let’s just ignore that in this article and deep dive into Supervised and Unsupervised Learning.

 Before moving into the actual definitions and usages of these two types of learning, let us first get familiar with Machine Learning.
-Machine learning is an application of artificial intelligence that provides systems the ability to automatically learn and improve from experience without being explicitly programmed, this is just the textbook definition of Machine Learning as this article is mainly written for the newbies of Data Science and Artificial Intelligence field let me make this more clear and interesting for you so that you can understand and interpret it better.
+Machine learning is an application of artificial intelligence that provides systems with the ability to automatically learn and improve from experience without being explicitly programmed, and this is just the textbook definition of Machine Learning, as this article is mainly written for the newbies of Data Science and Artificial Intelligence field let me make this more clear and interesting for you so that you can understand and interpret it better.

 Let us consider a baby as our machine and we need to help the baby learn the different numbers in our number system.
 In order to help the baby learn we need to show the baby a different number and tell what each number is.

 Doing this part repeatedly helps the baby learn and memorize the numbers.
 This is nothing but the ability to automatically learn and improve from experience without being explicitly programmed i.e. Machine Learning.